Cell Phones

 Make sure to take your Rice ID with you, in case that makes you eligible for a discount.

-NOTE: http://www.cnet.com is also a really great website for comparisons on any range of electronics.
+NOTE: http://www.cnet.com is also a good website for comparisons on any range of electronics.

 Consumer Reports Cell Phone and Service Buying Guide: http://www.consumerreports.org/cro/cell-phones-services/buying-guide.htm